 For a period-correct VIC-20 display, look for one of those.
 Fake woodgrain would be a good touch.
 Fake woodgrain was still really common on TVs in the early 1980s.

-That said, there’s a monitor from the period that looks like we would have used it.
+While not quite as period correct as the Amdek Color Monitor I, there’s a Magnavox monitor that’s worth keeping an eye out for.
+It looks like we would have used it.
 Magnavox sold a white composite monitor it called the Color Monitor 40.
 The white case and black bezel were generic enough to look OK with any computer of the period.
 Its designers probably had the Atari XL series in mind when they designed it, but it looks fine with a VIC as well.
-By the time this monitor came out, the VIC-20 sold for $99, so I can’t imagine many people pairing a $249 monitor with a $99 computer.
+By the time this monitor came out, the VIC-20 sold for $99 or less, so I can’t imagine many people pairing a $249 monitor with a $99 computer.
 But it looks the part.
 The white case and silver badge match the VIC’s styling, and the black bezel almost matches the VIC’s very dark brown keys.

 I’m fairly certain I remember seeing the Color Monitor 40 sold in catalogs alongside Commodore equipment, but I can’t find it in any of the major retailers’ Christmas catalogs now.
 So maybe I imagined that.